microsoft/jacdac/services/arcadegamepad.md

     identifier: 0x1deaa06e
     extends: _sensor

-A gamepad with direction and action buttons for one players.
+A gamepad with direction and action buttons for one player.

 ## Registers